#JoinFediverseWiki is almost ready for it's official launch in 8 days.

 🛠️ If administration is your thing, YunoHost is the easiest way.
 Version 2021.12.02~ynh1 still requires initial account creation via web interface and promotion to admin via command line but in the near future, admin account creation will be more seamless.

-⚠️ Please report issues at https://github.com/YunoHost-Apps/acropolis_ynh/issues
+⚠️ Please report issues at github.com/YunoHost-Apps/acrop

 Ever play a game where you take a wrong turn 🐉 and it's been a long time since a checkpoint so you have to go back and play a lot to get another crack at it? 🤦♂️